Fanney Khan: Release

 Fanney Khan was initially scheduled for an Eid release on 15 June 2018, but it was postponed until 3 August 2018.

 After the release of Fanney Khans trailer and poster in June 2018, Vashu Bhagnani sent a legal notice to its producers for not crediting him as the distributor and co-producer of the film.
 As per Bhagnani's claim, he had entered into an agreement with Prernaa Arora of KriArj Entertainment to acquire the all India distribution rights of the film, which also entitled him to be credited as co-producer of the film.
 Replying to this, Ankit Relan from the legal team of T-Series said that T-Series was never consulted or informed about this arrangement and since the movie is being jointly produced by multiple producers, KriArj Entertainment does not have the right to grant distribution rights to anyone without taking consent from them.
 In a hearing that took place in July 2018, the Delhi High Court restrained Vashu Bhagnani from interfering in the distribution and release of Fanney Khan.

-Home video
+Home media

-The film was made available as VOD on Amazon Prime Video on 12 October 2019.
-Its satellite rights were sold to Sony Max for an undisclosed sum.
+The film was made available as VOD on Amazon Prime Video on 12 October 2018.